someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 ::: note

-Instead of specifying the API tokens or access keys in the Resoto config they can also be specified using Resoto Worker's `--override` flag or the `RESOTOWORKER_OVERRIDE` environment variable.
-This is useful for e.g. Kubernetes environments where the token might be stored as a secret in a system like [Vault](https://www.vaultproject.io/).
+Instead of specifying the API tokens or secret access keys in the Resoto config they can also be specified using Resoto Worker's `--override` flag or the `RESOTOWORKER_OVERRIDE` environment variable.
+This is useful for environments where the token might be stored as a secret in a system like [Vault](https://www.vaultproject.io/).

 ```title="Example"
 RESOTOWORKER_OVERRIDE="digitalocean.api_tokens=dop_v1_e5c759260e6a43f003f3b53e2cfec79cxxxxxxxxxxxxxxxxxxxxxxxx"